 Maria Fadiman PhD

 I work with the relationship between people and plants, focusing on conservation and sustainability.
-I am a National Geographic Emerging Explorer, an associate professor of Geography at Florida Atlantic University and a writer of academic articles and adventure essays.
+I am a National Geographic Emerging Explorer, professor of Geography at Florida Atlantic University and a writer of academic articles and adventure essays.
 I enjoy fieldwork, teaching, writing, giving public lectures and getting people excited about the environmental human connection in any way I can!

 MY LATEST RESEARCH